Toys that Inspire Mindful Play and Nurture Imagination

 Nominate a Toy for an Upcoming Study

-Nominations are now closed for the 2013 TIMPANI Toy Study.
-You may submit a nomination for the 2014 study here (click here for a printable version).
+We are now accepting nominations for the 2014 TIMPANI Toy Study.
+Submit your nomination here (click here for a printable version).

 A major goal of the TIMPANI toy study is to train students to conduct behavioral research.
 Students have been responsible for conducting preliminary research on toys, piloting the instrument, videotaping toy use, and coding videos.
-To date, eight students from sociology, psychology, and early childhood education have participated as student researchers.
-The undergraduate students involved in the 2012 study included:
+To date, ten students from sociology, psychology, and early childhood education have participated as student researchers.
+The undergraduate students involved in the 2013 study included:

 TIMPANI Toy for 2011: TINKERTOY Construction Set